zaoqi/kindlelauncher/README.txt

 tested by wakawakawaka (thanks to him for the DX testing) http://www.mobileread.com/forums/showpost.php?p=1747631&postcount=354 Workaround 3.2.1 DX Link is above.
+In addition REALLY old firmwares of the Kindle 2 did not support kindlets.
+Please update these to later firmwares to get support.

 SUPPORT: READ THIS >>>